-According to the frequency supervision mode set in the [Device planning] menu (>f[x]).
-Mode <= "df/dt" ), the evaluated phase voltages are compared to the set frequency gradient (df/dt) threshold.
+According to the frequency supervision mode set in the [Device planning] menu (f[x].
+Mode = "df/dt"), the evaluated phase voltages are compared to the set frequency gradient (df/dt) threshold.
 If in any of the phases, the frequency gradient exceeds or falls below the set pickup threshold (acc. to the set df/dt mode) and if there are no blocking commands for the frequency element, an alarm is issued instantaneously and the tripping delay timer is started.
 When the frequency gradient still exceeds or is below the set pickup threshold after the tripping delay timer has elapsed, a tripping command will be issued.

-4.17.3 Operating Modes "f< and df/dt", "f> and df/dt"
+4.13.2 Operating Mode "df/dt"